Why would you want to go anywhere in off season – the weather is shit right?

 No matter how much we protest, still, people think that the reason it’s called an off season is because it rains all day, it’s cold and miserable and an all round shitty time of year.
 Yes, for some places this can be true.
 But that’s not always the case…

 We recently spent and entire month housesitting on the Algarve Coast in Portugal during February, a month considered ‘off season’.
 And we found it to be a piece of paradise.
 Sure it was too cold to go swimming, but the days were sunny, the water was sparkling blue and we had the views all to ourselves.
+It was the perfect time to visit Portugal.

 This is what the Algarve coast looks like in Summer time: